What is Disability Living Allowance (DLA)?

 How much can I receive?

-- In most areas DLA will remain for children until they reach the age of 16, except in Scotland where children will continue to receive DLA until they are transferred to Child Disability PaymentOpens in new window later in 2021.
+DLA will stay the same for children until they reach the age of 16, except in Scotland where they’ll continue to receive DLA until they're transferred to Child Disability Payment.